-The company has accounted for this business combination using the purchase method to record a new cost basis for the assets acquired and liabilities assumed.
+The company has accounted for all business combinations using the purchase method to record a new cost basis for the assets acquired and liabilities assumed.
 The difference between the purchase price and the fair value of the assets acquired and liabilities assumed has been recorded as goodwill in the financial statements.
+The results of operations are reflected in the consolidated financial statements of the company from the date of acquisition.